40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 Vegan restaurants in Roma Norte & Condesa

-Although I’m not vegan, I have plenty of vegan friends and eat lots of vegan food myself.
-These are so many delicious options when it comes to vegan food in Condesa and Roma…
+Although I’m not vegan, I have many vegan friends and eat lots of vegan food myself.
+There are so many delicious options for vegan food in Condesa and Roma…

 Plantasia